-Observation 4.1 leads to several important consequences.
+Proposition 4.2 leads to several important consequences.

-OBSERVATION 4.3.
-Any trinucleotide code not forming a conjugacy class has a circularity property, partial or complete, in particular any "random" trinucleotide code.
+Corollary 4.4.
+Any trinucleotide code that is not a union of conjugacy classes has a circularity property, partial or complete; in particular a "random" trinucleotide code typically has a circularity property.

-OBSERVATION 4.4.
-Any trinucleotide code of size $\geq 4$ has always a circularity property, partial or complete.
+Corollary 4.5.
+Any trinucleotide code of size not in $\{1, 8, 27, 64\}$ has always a circularity property, partial or complete.

-OBSERVATION 4.5.
-Any self-complementary trinucleotide code has always a circularity property, partial or complete.
+Corollary 4.6.
+Any self-complementary trinucleotide code of size not in {8,64} has always a circularity property, partial or complete.

-Observations 4.3, 4.4 and 4.5 explain some unexpected and strange distributions of "random" trinucleotide codes in genes that sometimes are close to the distributions of some trinucleotide circular codes.
-This statistical trinucleotide circular code noise observed by several authors in the past, including the first author as early as 1996 and recently reported again by Gumbel and Wiedemann [6], is explained by our theoretical work.
-The method developed in Section 5 allows for a new classification of trinucleotide codes with a partial circularity according to the intensity of the loss of reading frame retrieval (see Equation (5.1)).
+Corollaries 4.4-4.6 explain some unexpected and strange distributions of "random" trinucleotide codes in genes that sometimes are close to the distributions of some trinucleotide circular codes.
+This statistical trinucleotide circular code noise observed by several authors in the past, including the first author as early as 1996 and recently reported again by Gumbel and Wiedemann (Gumbel and Wiedemann, 2021), is now explained by our theoretical work.
+The method developed in